-There’s plenty to say about the day, but this pair of articles are already getting pretty fat – so why not check out this from BASE to get the full lowdown.
-Still, we have a top three of highlights for you:
+There’s plenty to say about the day, but this pair of articles are already getting pretty long – so see the full lowdown from BASE.
+Here are our highlights:

 2) In between the cartoon violence and strategic own-goals, the site residents and their friends used the good weather and impromptu gathering to fire up multiple sound systems, and make the most of it.
-This particular writer doesn’t excel at music reviews, and would probably show their age by writing nonsense about “phat beats”, so we won’t go there – but in summary, the good guys had fun, and the thugs got more and more demoralised and exhausted as the day went on.
-The residents were joined throughout the day by supportive neighbours, who were horrified by both the bailiff’s knowing contravention of social distancing laws, and their perverse devotion to increasing homelessness during a pandemic.
+This particular writer doesn’t excel at music reviews, and would probably show their age by writing nonsense about “phat beats”, so we won’t go there – but in short, the good guys had fun, while the thugs got demoralised and exhausted.
+Residents were joined by supportive neighbours, horrified by both the bailiffs’ disregard for social distancing, and their perverse devotion to increasing homelessness during a pandemic.
 One defender hit the nail on the head when they said “this is probably the only festival we’ll get to, this year”.

-By day’s end, there were four arrests, and more work for the afore-mentioned BDS.
-To quote the BASE link above: “If you witnessed any arrests, bailiff or cop violence (or know someone who did) please contact BDS: bristoldefendantsolidarity[at]riseupdotnet / 07510 283424 (as always, be careful what you say by phone / email; BDS can arrange a meeting in person if need be)”.
+By day’s end, there were four arrests, and yet more work for BDS.
+To quote their appeal: “If you witnessed any arrests, bailiff or cop violence (or know someone who did) please contact BDS: bristoldefendantsolidarity[at]riseupdotnet / 07510 283424.
+As always, be careful what you say by phone / email; BDS can arrange a meeting in person if need be”.

 We have a bit of a sorry point to end on, though.
-What with the urgency of the site threat which dragged on and on, there was only a small amount of energy and bodies left over to monitor the other threat that day: 300 or so rightwingers had resolved to come to Bristol and stop the dirty lefties from taking down the Cenotaph, near the centre.
-Never mind that we’re in the UK, not the US; BLM over here has generally less beef with war memorials, because they don’t have half the association with slavery when compared to those in the States, which are designed to inflame tempers and celebrate the Confederate legacy.
-But, you know, why should the fash, All Lives Matter, or football lads let some inconvenient facts get in the way of a good piss-up.
-Which is what their act became (though, of course, it wasn’t as good as our piss-up).
+With the urgency of the eviction threat dragging on all day, there was only a small amount of energy and bodies to monitor the other threat in Bristol that day: 300 or so right-wingers gathered at the Cenotaph, resolved to stop the dirty lefties from taking it down.
+Never mind that no-one had actually suggested doing so.
+Why should the fash, or their racist hangers-on, let facts get in the way of a good piss-up?
+Which is what their event became (though, of course, it wasn’t as good as our piss-up).

 So, leaving them to it is rarely a tactic we’d advocate, but that’s effectively what happened.
 Fortunately, about the only damage they did was to their own image, although they did trash the BLM placard display set up the previous weekend, to exchange it with their own litter.
 They successfully protected the Cenotaph from themselves, but failed to protect other nearby historic sites, like St. Stephens Church, from their own members’ urination.